 It’s well-equipped as standard.
 But we’d still look to add a few choice infotainment and safety upgrades from the pricelist; the test van was fitted with the ‘ICE Pack 25’, adding intelligent adaptive cruise control, lane-keeping aid, speed sign recognition as well as sat-nav, Android Auto and Apple CarPlay, plus blindspot monitors and rear cross-traffic alert, which are always handy in a van.

 Basically, it’s a yet another great all-rounder from Ford.

 - New Ford Transit six-speed auto driven

 - Tested in Transit Custom Sport with 170hp

 - Snappy performance, improved ease of use

-Combine this potent – and refined – motor with the new quick-shifting six-speed auto, and the result is an exceedingly punchy, front-wheel drive mid-size van.
+Combine this potent – and refined – motor with the new six-speed auto, and the result is a punchy, front-wheel drive mid-size van.

 Tested here in the shorter L1 body length with the standard H1 roof height, it’s almost a match for the performance of VW’s pokiest Transporter Sportline models; the contest between Ford’s in-yer-face stripes and Volkswagen’s extra-aggressive bodykit is probably only won on personal preference.